 The average AOC production is about 1,400,000 hectoliters equivalent to 185 million bottles per year, 88% in rosé, 8% in red and 4% in white.

-With a wine-growing past of more than 2600 years dating back to the Roman era, a sunshine of more than 300 days per year, a well-drained limestone and crystalline soil, Provence has risen to the rank of first world producer of AOC rosé wine, with 35% of the national production and 5,6% of the world production.
+With a wine-growing past of more than 2600 years dating back to Roman times, a sunshine of more than 300 days per year, a well-drained limestone and crystalline soil, Provence has risen to the rank of the world's leading producer of AOC rosé wine, with 35% of the national production and 5.6% of the world production.

 Provence has eleven different appellations on its territory: Côtes de Provence, Coteaux Varois en Provence, Coteaux d'Aix en Provence, Bandol, Cassis, Palette, Bellet, Pierrevert, Coteaux des Baux de Provence.
 This wine region of nearly 27,000 hectares of PDO vines is dominated by the three most extensive appellations located in the Var and Bouches du Rhône: Côtes de Provence, Coteaux d'Aix en Provence and Coteaux Varois en Provence.
 Spread over various soils, whose quality is recognized for the production of Provence wines, there are more than 500 private cellars and nearly 75 cooperative cellars.
 The communes of Grimaud, Flassans-sur-Issole or Brignoles are among the most important cooperative cellars.
 Together they produce the equivalent of 180 million bottles per year distributed over 88% of rosé wine, 8% of red wine and 4% of white wine.